CopernicaMarketingSoftware/Documentation/Publisher/en/data-object.md

 You can add data scripts in the Marketing Suite by:

-* Placing the data script attribute within an &lt;a&gt; tag
+* Placing the data script attribute within an &lt;a&gt; tag;
-* Adding them in the [Email editor](https://ms.copernica.com/#/design)
+* Adding them in the [Email editor](https://ms.copernica.com/#/design).

-You can also create your own triggers and actions in the [Follow-up editor](./follow-up-manager-ms).
+You can also create your own triggers and actions in the [Follow-up Manager](./follow-up-manager-ms).

 __Note__: The use of data scripts requires the latest link tracking system, which is automatically enabled within Marketing Suite.
 If you're using Publisher, you'll need to enable it manually in